Documents marked classified found at Pence's Indiana home, lawyer says

 Washington — A "small number" of documents with classified markings were discovered last week at former Vice President Mike Pence's Indiana home and turned over to the FBI, his lawyer told the National Archives and Records Administration.

 In a letter dated Jan.
-18, attorney Greg Jacob told an official with the Archives that Pence's counsel conducted a search of the home last week following the discovery of documents marked classified at President Biden's Wilmington, Delaware, house and in his former office at a think tank in Washington, D.C.
+18, attorney Greg Jacob told an official with the Archives that a Pence aide conducted searched the home last week following the discovery of classified documents at President Biden's Wilmington, Delaware, home and former office at a Washington, D.C., think tank.

 "The additional records appear to be a small number of documents bearing classified markings that were inadvertently boxed and transported to the personal home of the former Vice President at the end of the last Administration," Jacob wrote to Kate Dillon McClure, acting director of the Archives' White House Liaison Division.
 "Vice President Pence was unaware of the existence of sensitive or classified documents at his personal residence."